-The first time we went to the Bollywood Theater on SE Division, we know it was popular.
+The first time we went to the Bollywood Theater on SE Division, we knew it was popular.
 And as soon as we got there, we saw the evidence in the form of a line snaking to the door and for maybe fifteen feet outside.
 In late December.

 Eventually, we made it in.
 The line moves slowly by design, because they’re not going to take your order and then expect you to fight for a seat or hover.
 They’ll make sure there’s a space for you.
 That’s a relief.
-As a denizen of the Passive Northwest, I’ll take that over cutthroat seat-hovering every time.
+As a denizen of the Passive Northwest, I’ll take that over cutthroat seat hovering every time.

 We liked Bollywood Theater a lot the first time, especially the kati roll with paneer, but didn’t get back for a while.
 Last weekend, we decided to head back and try a couple of new things.